BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 )
 ```

-It should be noted that the total memory for on each node is `400GB`, cached dataset will reuse the same Redis instance
+It should be noted that the maximum memory for on each node is `400GB`, cached dataset will reuse the same Redis instance
 on each node.

-### Dataset with Augmentation
+### Dataset with augmentation

 For dataset with augmentation, we can not use cached dataset directly.
 Instead, we can define our own custom dataset
 using [CachedLoader](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/contrib/index.html#bagua.torch_api.contrib.CacheLoader).